SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Experiments

 Counterfactual estimators are difficult to evaluate on real-life data since the ground truth counterfactual is unknown.
 Hence, we benchmark our method on synthetic data where the underlying data-generation process is known {\em a priori}.
 We set up an SC problem here by constraining the donors to be controls.
 The `mean' synthetic data $M$ is generated using a latent factor model. $M \in \mathbb{R}^{(N+1) \times T \times 2}$ has two covariates and the first row represents the target data with the remaining tensor representing donor data.
 Each row $i$ and column $j$ is assigned a latent factor $\theta_i$ and $\rho_j$, respectively, and covariate $k$ is generated using $f_k(\theta_i,\rho_j)$.
 We use

 Here, $\mathcal{F}_1 = (\rho_j\;mod\;360),\; \mathcal{F}_2 = (\rho_j\;mod\;180)$.
 Thereafter, we add noise $\epsilon \sim N(0,\sigma^2)$ to each entry in $M$ to obtain the observed matrix $O$.
 Given an intervention instance $T_0$, we task the estimator to reconstruct the post-intervention ($t > T_0$) mean sequence of the first covariate from noisy observations.
 Note that our data-generation process is similar to \cite{amjad2019mrsc} with the critical distinction being that the mean target sequences are generated from a high-rank latent factor model instead of being linearly extrapolated from donor units composed from a low-rank latent factor model.
 This makes the task inherently `harder'.
 For all the experiments run on synthetic data, we set $T=2000,\; T_0 = 1600,\;\rho_j =j$, and $\theta_i$ is uniformly sampled from $[0,1]$.
-Our proposed method is compared against all the baseline methods mentioned in Section \ref{sec:benchmark}, using the root mean squared error (RMSE) between the estimates and the true post-intervention mean.
+Our proposed method is compared against all the benchmark methods mentioned in Section \ref{sec:benchmark}, using the root mean squared error (RMSE) between the estimates and the true post-intervention mean.
+In addition, to this we also learn a simple Transformer based decoder baseline to perform time series modeling on the donor trajectories.
+This baseline therefore corresponds to the extreme case of zero donors used to extrapolate the counterfactual under the modeling framework.